jugechengzi/Rationalization-DR/Readme.md

 **The bibtex in Google Scholar is incorrect, please use the citation we provide below.**

-**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)** If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video meeting to help you.
+**We have provided some tips for you to better understand our code and build your method on top of it: [tips](https://github.com/jugechengzi/Rationalization-DR/edit/main/tips.pdf)**

+Please open an issue if you have any problems.

 We would be grateful if you would star this repo before cloning it.